 Find a Home Care Provider »

-- Only one-third test for caregiver skill competency.
+- Only one-third tested for skill competency.

-Based on these results, people looking for home caregivers are taking shots in the dark as to whether they will get a trained professional who provides quality care or one with little-to no experience and training.
+Based on these results, people looking for home caregivers are taking shots in the dark as to whether they will get a trained professional who provides quality care or one with little to no experience and training.

 - What recruiting methods do they use?
 How are they finding job candidates?
 Newspaper ads?
 Staff agencies?
 Craig's List?

 - What are their hiring requirements for prospective employees?
 Do they ask about prior experience?
 Are employees required to be available for certain shift lengths?
 How many families does the agency serve?

 - What screenings are performed before hiring?
 Criminal background checks, federal or state?
 Drug screening?

 - How does the agency assess each caregiver's capabilities?
 What is their proficiency level in basic care, their strengths, weaknesses?
 Their individual interests also play a role in finding a good fit for clients.